-So, you have seen the vest and the skirt refashioned from an outgrown denim dress in my recent 2 tutorials.
-Today, the third tutorial in the series is about sewing a reversible double-ring belt.
-The denim material of this belt was originally the bottom hem salvaged from the dress.
+So, you have seen the denim vest and the denim skirt refashioned from an outgrown denim dress in my recent 2 tutorials.
+Today, the third tutorial in the series is about sewing a reversible double-ring denim belt.
+The material of this denim belt was originally the bottom hem salvaged from the denim dress.

 2. Seam ripper